Pink's theory of Hodge structures and the Hodge conjecture over function fields: Mixed A -motives

 \section{Mixed \texorpdfstring{$A$}{A}-motives}

-The functor $\ulE\mapsto\ulHodge_1(\ulE)$ from Drinfeld $A$-modules to $Q$-Hodge-Pink structures from Examples~\ref{Example1.2} and \ref{Ex1.2Cont} extends to Anderson's abelian $t$-modules \cite{Anderson86}, the higher dimensional generalizations of Drinfeld-modules.
+The functor $\ulE\mapsto\ulHodge_1(\ulE)$ from Drinfeld $A$-modules to $Q$-Hodge-Pink structures from Examples~\ref{Example1.2} and \ref{Ex1.2Cont} extends to the uniformizable abelian $t$-modules of Anderson~\cite{Anderson86}, the higher dimensional generalizations of Drinfeld-modules.
 We will define the functor in Section~\ref{SectAModHPStr} below.
-In order to prove that $\ulHodge_1(\ulE)$ is a pure $Q$-Hodge-Pink structure when $\ulE$ is a pure abelian $t$-module, we need to review Anderson's theory of $t$-motives \cite{Anderson86} or more generally $A$-motives.
+In order to prove that $\ulHodge_1(\ulE)$ is a pure $Q$-Hodge-Pink structure when $\ulE$ is a pure uniformizable abelian $t$-module, we need to review Anderson's theory of $t$-motives \cite{Anderson86} or more generally $A$-motives.
 We do this first because it also allows to define mixed abelian $t$-modules and their associated mixed $Q$-Hodge-Pink structures.